 There are unusual circumstances that can lead to baldness in nearly any bird species.
 While these may not be ideal conditions for temporarily bald birds, most birds do recover and regain their plumage.

 - Molting: Birds generally molt in subtle, specific patterns that do not result in bald patches, but some birds develop more abrupt molting cycles that can create temporary baldness.
-This happens frequently in northern cardinals, blue jays and common grackles.
-It is not unusual to see one of these birds with a completely bald head in late summer as they complete their seasonal molts.
-Most often, this aberration is seen with juvenile birds molting into their first fully adult plumage, but if a bird molts in this way, it may continue the pattern each year.
+This happens frequently in northern cardinals, blue jays, and common grackles.
+It is not unusual to see one of these birds with a partially or completely bald head in late summer or fall as they complete their seasonal molts.
+Most often, this aberration is seen with juvenile birds molting into their first fully adult plumage, but if a young bird molts in this way, it may continue the pattern each year.
+The feathers usually regrow within 7-10 days.

 - Mites: Different types of mites can infest a bird's feathers, causing feather loss and plumage damage that can result in baldness or bare patches.
 Birds will typically preen away these parasites or may use sunning or dusting to discourage mites, but if the infestation is bad enough baldness can occur.
 This is especially visible on the head, where birds are less effective at preening and damage to smaller, more delicate feathers can be more extensive.